Skip to main content

 Associate Head

 Telegraphic Realism: Victorian Fiction and Other Information SystemsRichard Menke is the author of Telegraphic Realism: Victorian Fiction and Other Information Systems (Stanford University Press, 2008) and Literature, Print Culture, and Media Technologies, 1880–1900: Many Inventions (Cambridge University Press, 2019).
 His most recent book is Victorian Material Culture: Inventions and Technological Things (part of Routledge’s Victorian Material Cultures series, 2022), an edited collection of primary documents on Victorian inventions and technologies.
-He has published essays on Dorothy and William Wordsworth, Charles Dickens, George Eliot, Christina Rossetti, Matthew Arnold, Anthony Trollope, Charles Kingsley, and Henry James, as well as on Walt Whitman and the Garfield assassination, on Victorian fictions of the telephone, and on the end of the three-volume novel.
+He has published essays on Dorothy and William Wordsworth, Charles Dickens, George Eliot, Christina Rossetti, Matthew Arnold, Anthony Trollope, Charles Kingsley, and Henry James, as well as on Walt Whitman and the assassination of President James Garfield, on Victorian fictions of the telephone, and on the end of the three-volume novel.
 His forthcoming articles include essays on decadent nineteenth-century automata and on the early literature of the telephone.[Cover: Literature, Print Culture, and Media Technologies, 1880-1900]

 His current research focuses on media ecologies, resource ecologies, and literature in the nineteenth century.
 An essay drawn from this work, on George Gissing’s New Grub Street and the history and ecology of paper (Victorian Studies, 2018), received an honorable mention for the Donald Gray Prize, awarded to the year’s best essay in the field of Victorian studies.